joaoamoliveira/digital-athlete-hub/README.md

 # Digital Athlete Hub 🧠🏃‍♂️🥦

 This project simulates a high-performance digital coaching system using multiple AI agents coordinated via [CrewAI](https://github.com/crewAIInc/crewAI).
 Each agent is specialized in one of the pillars of sports performance: nutrition, training, mental recovery, and integrated planning.
+The system ingests data from Garmin devices, processes it into a unified format, and generates personalized weekly performance plans.

 ---